linpengcheng/PurefunctionPipelineDataflow/README.md

 In the field of management science, my discussion of management principles and warehouse/workshop model is the most scientific, systematic, simple, reliable, clear, and operable.

-Whether it is an IT practitioner who takes up a management position, or a manager who becomes an IT industry executive, they can use my theory as a basis.
-I am truly of immense merit!
+Whether it is an IT practitioner who takes up a management position, or a manager who becomes an IT industry executive, they can use my theory as a bridge to another kind of science.

 ### Clojure officially advocates pipeline programming in 2021